-- (1) A caveat in relation to a plantation licence must be signed by or for the caveator. - (2) The caveat must state- - (a) the name of the caveator; and - (b) an address where documents can be served on the caveator; and - (c) unless the chief executive (lands) dispenses with it, the name and address of- - (i) the plantation licensee or plantation sublicensee affected by the caveat; and - (ii) anyone else having the right to deal with the plantation licence or plantation sublicence affected by the caveat; and - (d) the plantation licence affected by the caveat; and - (e) the registrable interest claimed by the caveator; and - (f) the grounds on which the interest is claimed. - (3) This section applies to caveats under this division other than a caveat prepared and registered by the chief executive (lands) under section 61TL(1).
+- (a) the name of the caveator; and - (b) an address where documents can be served on the caveator; and - (c) unless the registrar of titles dispenses with it, the name and address of- - (i) the plantation licensee or plantation sublicensee affected by the caveat; and - (ii) anyone else having the right to deal with the plantation licence or plantation sublicence affected by the caveat; and - (d) the plantation licence affected by the caveat; and - (e) the registrable interest claimed by the caveator; and - (f) the grounds on which the interest is claimed. - (3) This section applies to caveats under this division other than a caveat prepared and registered by the registrar of titles under section 61TL(1).